tajiknomi/Browsers_MasterKey_Extractor/README.md

 ## Screenshots
 I have currently four browsers installed so four keys are extracted, these keys are also stored in [path/to/output/dir/keys.txt].

-Keys are encoded in HEX.
-As to this date, these are AES-256 bit keys i.e. 32 bytes each
+For clarity and ease of use, the keys are stored in the hexadecimal (HEX) format.
+It's important to note that these keys are currently implemented using the AES-256 algorithm, with a key size of 256 bits, which translates to 32 bytes

 ![Alt text](/screenshots/1.JPG?raw=true "Optional Title")